Buffer Assets to Mitigate Sequence of Returns Risk

 They do have assets outside of their portfolio.
 The figure above shows income sources for retirement.
 As seen above, when they are 65 years old, they sell the LLC and receive $500,000 in income (though they lose the 5% returns for the rest of the plan).
 In this scenario, they still run out of money at age 84.
 A poorly timed infusion of cash is not beneficial during these harsh sequence.
 The income peak at age 90 is the life insurance policy paying out upon death.

 What About Annuities?

 In this scenario, the fictional couple really didn’t need income, so models of single premium immediate annuities (SPIAs) are not shown here–they didn’t help mitigate against sequence risk in this scenario anyway.
-Let’s look at differed income annuities (DIAs) and see if it can mitigate sequence risk.
+Let’s look at differed income annuities (DIAs) and see if they can mitigate sequence risk.

 Income sources are shown above with a DIA.
 Assume $500,000 from the brokerage account purchases DIA payments of 14.2% after a 10-year deferral period.
 Note that we have social security and income from the LLC.
-At 10 years the annuity starts to pay, as well, but their investment accounts run dry at age 83.
+At ten years, the annuity starts to pay, as well, but their investment accounts run dry at age 83.
 The large withdrawal from the brokerage account raises the withdrawal rate from the portfolio higher than can be tolerated during SORR, leading to this poor result.

 Get a Job

 What about working in retirement to increase income?
 Given their high spending levels, they would have to earn $60,000 a year for ten years for Monte Carlo analysis to be above 50%.
 They are already in high tax brackets from other income, and it is challenging to out-earn their high spending rate.